1600 Turbo TerrainCut™ Wide-Area Mower

 Proper trailering strap areas

 Fasten the machine to the trailer with heavy-duty straps, chains, or cables.
-Fasten the rear strap to the tow loop behind the rear axle.
+Fasten the rear strap to the tow point bracket above the rear axle.
 Fasten the front strap to tie down holes on the operator's platform.
 Both the front and rear straps must be directed down and outward from the machine.

 The rear, frame-mounted bumper provides for excellent rear protection and effective hood sealing for engine cooling.